RyleighDavis/RyleighDavis.github.io/content/publications/index.md

 ## Publications

 1. **Davis, M.R.**, Belyakov, M.E., Wong, I., and Brown, M.E.
 (2025).
-"JWST Reveals Phyllosilicates on the Small Inner Moons of Neptune" (in prep)
+"From the Inside Out: The Inner Moons of Neptune Reveal the Interior Composition of Icy Satellites" (in prep)
 1. Brown, M.E., Trumbo S.K., Belyakov, M., **Davis, M.R.**, and Pandya, A. (2025).
 "A JWST study of CO2 on the satellites of Saturn", The Planetary Science Journal (in review)
 1. **Davis, M.R.**, Trumbo, S.K., Brown, M.E., and Belyakov, M. (2025). ["Spectroscopic Mapping of Callisto with HST/STIS and Implications for its Surface Composition"](), The Planetary Science Journal (accepted; see [arxiv preprint](https://arxiv.org/abs/2506.00151))
 1. Belyakov, M., **Davis, M.R.**, Milby, Z., Wong, I., and Brown, M.E.
 (2024). ["JWST Spectrophotometry of the Small Satellites of Uranus and Neptune"](https://iopscience.iop.org/article/10.3847/PSJ/ad3d55).
 The Planetary Science Journal, 5(5), 119.